tilap/gulppage/README.md

 ## Sample / Demo

 If you wanna see a basic usage sample, run the project by with src-sample (remove src folder and rename src-sample to src, or edit the config.js file).
-You'll see a really basic example with less working (bootstrap integration), browserify, a stupid image asset and an icon.
+You'll have a really basic example with less working (bootstrap integration), browserify, a stupid image asset and an icon.
+You can sse the result on [this page](http://tilap.github.io/gulppage/).

 ## Tip's